 Information gathered from Tombstones of Your Ancestors by Louis S. Schafer, and Stories in Stone: a Field Guide to Cemetery Symbolism and Iconography by Douglas Keister.

 The calla lily represents beauty and marriage.
-It is important to note that all graves bearing the calla lily are found no earlier that mid-19th century, after they were first imported to America.
+It is important to note that graves bearing the calla lily are found no earlier than mid-19th century, when the cala lily was first imported to America

-Much of the oak leaf symbolism comes from the potential of the acorn.
-While the acorn, itself, is not always present, its diminutive size, but potential to grow into a majestic, and towering oak tree, shows its power.
-It is a seed that represents the possibility of growth, as well as abundance.
+Much of oak leaf symbolism comes from the potential of the acorn to grow from a tiny shape to a towering oak tree.
+It is a seed that represents the possibility of growth, abundance, and power.